gulkily/thimble/README.txt

 ## Overview

-Thimble is a secure, military-grade messaging system proof-of-concept that prioritizes simplicity, security, and usability.
+Thimble is a secure messaging system proof-of-concept that prioritizes simplicity, security, and usability.
 It's not a silver bullet for all communication needs, but a focused tool designed to enhance your specific workflows.